cogdog/wp-bigpicture/README.md

 The bottom footer can be customized with a social media icon menu and a custom footer menu text.

+Big Picture works best for smaller amounts of content in each section, it's meant for high level summaries, and you can use hypertext links to expand to other sites.
+But still, some people want a lot of content in this site, so a features was added to mark the opening bits of a post to appear on the front, with a link to see expanded content in a single page ([see below for more](#splitting-content-into-see-more)).

 ## Examples